Panmoni/bitcoincashsite-www/src/pages/terms-conditions.md

 ---
-title: 'Terms and Conditions'
+title: "Terms and Conditions"
-layout: '~/layouts/MarkdownLayout.astro'
+layout: "~/layouts/MarkdownLayout.astro"
 ---

 _Last updated_: April 24, 2023

 Welcome to BitcoinCash.site!

-These terms and conditions outline the rules and regulations for the use of BitcoinCash.site’s Website, located at bitcoincash.site & bitcoincashsite.com.
+These terms and conditions outline the rules and regulations for the use of BCH Works's Website, located at bchworks.com.

 By accessing this website we assume you accept these terms and conditions.
 Do not continue to use BitcoinCash.site if you do not agree to take all of the terms and conditions stated on this page.